etmoore/node-workshop/w1/lessons/01-js_review.md

 ### `for...in`

-`for...of` loops can be used to iterate through the properties of an object.
+`for...in` loops can be used to iterate through the properties of an object.

 ```javascript
 var obj = {